houtianze/bypy/README.rst

     bypy

-To authorize for first time use, run any commands e.g. ``bypy.py info`` and follow the instructiongs (login etc).
+To authorize for first time use, run any commands e.g. ``bypy info`` and follow the instructions (login etc).
 This is a one-time requirement only.

 To get more details about certain command: